-The long-term care Single Entry Point system consists of Single Entry Point Agencies, representing geographic districts throughout the state, for the purpose of enabling persons in need of long-term services and supports to access appropriate services and supports.
+The long term care Single Entry Point system consists of Single Entry Point agencies, representing geographic districts throughout the state, for the purpose of enabling persons in need of long term services and supports to access appropriate services and supports.

-- A. Applicant means an individual who is seeking a long-term services and supports eligibility determination and who has not affirmatively declined to apply for Medicaid or participate in a Level of Care Eligibility Determination Screen. - C. Assessment means a comprehensive evaluation of an Applicant or Member, including but not limited to the individual's level of care, service needs, available resources, and potential funding resources using Department prescribed instrument(s), as required by the program for which they are applying or in which they are enrolled. - D. Case Management means the Assessment of an individual seeking or receiving long-term services and supports' needs, the development and implementation of a Person-Centered Support Plan for such individual, referral and related activities, the coordination and monitoring of long-term service delivery, the evaluation of service effectiveness, and the periodic Reassessment of such individual's needs. - E. Corrective Action Plan means a written plan by the CMA, which includes a detailed description of actions to be taken to correct non-compliance with waiver requirements, regulations, and direction from the Department, and which sets forth the date by which each action shall be completed and the persons responsible for implementing the action. - F. Critical Incident means an actual or alleged event that creates the risk of serious harm to the health or welfare of an individual receiving services; and it may endanger or negatively impact the mental and/or physical well-being of an individual.
-Critical Incidents include, but are not limited to, injury/illness; abuse/neglect/exploitation; damage/theft of property; medication mismanagement; lost or missing person; criminal activity; unsafe housing/displacement; or death. - G. Department means the Colorado Department of Health Care Policy and Financing, the Single State Medicaid Agency. - HF.
-Failure to Satisfy the Scope of Work means acts or failures to act by the Single Entry Point Agency that constitute nonperformance or breach of the terms of its contract with the Department. - I. Financial Eligibility means an individual meets the eligibility criteria for a publicly funded program, based on the individual's financial circumstances, including income and resources. - J. Home and Community Based Services (HCBS) waivers means services and supports authorized through a waiver under Section 1915(c) of the Social Security Act and provided in home- and community-based settings to individuals who require a level of care that would otherwise be provided in a hospital, nursing facility, or Intermediate Care Facility for individuals with Intellectual Disabilities (ICF-IID). - K. Information Management System (IMS) means an automated data management system prescribed by the Department to document case management activities and information for each individual seeking or receiving long-term and/or State General Fund services as well as to compile and generate standardized or custom summary reports. - L. Intake, Screening and Referral means the initial contact with individuals by the Single Entry Point Agency and shall include, but not be limited to, a preliminary screening in the following areas: an individual's need for long-term services and supports; an individual's need for referral to other programs or services; an individual's need for financial and program assistance; and the need for an Assessment of the individual seeking services.
+- A. Agency Applicant means a legal entity seeking designation as the provider of Single Entry Point agency functions within a Single Entry Point district. - B. Assessment means a comprehensive evaluation with the individual seeking services and appropriate collaterals (such as family members, advocates, friends and/or caregivers) conducted by the case manager, with supporting diagnostic information from the individual's medical provider to determine the individual's level of functioning, service needs, available resources, and potential funding resources.
+Case Managers shall use the ULTC 100.2 to complete assessments. - C. Case Management means the assessment of an individual receiving long-term services and supports' needs, the development and implementation of a support plan for such individual, referral and related activities, the coordination and monitoring of long-term service delivery, the evaluation of service effectiveness, and the periodic reassessment of such individual's needs. - D. Corrective Action Plan means a written plan, which includes the specific actions the agency shall take to correct non-compliance with regulations, and which stipulates the date by which each action shall be completed. - E. Critical Incident means an actual or alleged event that creates the risk of serious harm to the health or welfare of an individual receiving services; and it may endanger or negatively impact the mental and/or physical well-being of an individual.
+Critical Incidents include, but are not limited to: Injury/illness; abuse/neglect/exploitation; damage/theft of property; medication mismanagement; lost or missing person; criminal activity; unsafe housing/displacement; or death. - F. Department shall mean the Colorado Department of Health Care Policy and Financing. - G. Failure to Satisfy the Scope of Work means incorrect or improper activities or inactions by the Single Entry Point agency in terms of its contract with the Department